 Dr. Gill is a board certified oncologist and hematologist who has received FDA approval from the U.S. Government to do Clinical Trials on a mesothelioma treatment drug called Veglin.
 We believe there is great promise and hope in Veglin and the Mesothelioma Research Foundation of America has funded 100% of Dr. Gill's research.

 Veglin proved successful in Phase I and Phase II clinical trials.
 Many are very hopeful for the possibilities of a more effective cancer treatment compared to what presently is available for mesothelioma victims.
-We are currently waiting for further FDA approval to begin Veglin as soon as possible.
+We are currently in FDA approved Clinical Trials with EPH-B4 which replaced the Veglin Trials.

 For questions related to the foundation and to make contributions please contact: